DistributedWeb/ddatabase-protocol/README.md

 For detailed info on the messages sent on each channel see [simple-ddatabase-protocol](https://github.com/distributedweb/simple-ddatabase-protocol)

-Note that the latest version of this is DDatabase Wire Protocol 7, which is not compatible with earlier versions.
+Note that the latest version of this is dDatabase Wire Protocol 7, which is not compatible with earlier versions.

 ## Usage